elotroalex/chiens/_texts/translation.md

 - {:.sp} The Great Prohibiter.

-- {: .pr} And since I'm giving you a lesson, I don't want you to ignore the name of my genial precursor here, in Hispaniola.
-His name was Alonzo Hojeda.
-Remember this name, Don Alonzo de Hojeda; just as history remembers his iconic gesture: he offered the cacique Caonabo the most valuable thing in the world.
+- {: .pr} And while we're on this lesson, I wouldn't want you to ignore the name of my genius precursor here in Hispaniola: Alonzo de Hojeda.
+Remember that name, Don Alonzo de Hojeda; just as history remembers his iconic gesture: offering the cacique Caonabo the most valuable thing in the world.
 Can you guess what he offered the wide-eyed Caonabo?
 A *turey*, a sacred *turey*, i.e. a nice pair of handcuffs.
-He-he, you understand now, herald, come on.
+He-he, you understand now, herald.
+Come on.
+Let's go.

 - {:.sp} The Herald *(with a strong voice.)*